DevotedMC/HiddenOre-Compat/README.md

 Compatible with:

+* CivModCore 1.6.1 (compile)

-* HiddenOre 1.2.1/1.2.2
+* HiddenOre 1.4.2

 * Orebfuscator 4.1.1 or later (Not before -- function didn't exist before)

-* Citadel 3.5.2 or later
+* Citadel 3.11.4 or later

-This particular release was compiled for Spigot 1.10.
+This particular release was compiled for Spigot 1.12.2.